 We have now elected our school council for 2017-2018.
 After a democratic election in which children had to register to vote our School Council is now Complete.
 Check out the School Council Page for all the latest information.
 Don't forget to see you class representative if you think of any fantastic ideas.

 This week, we have been lucky to be joined in school by Jo from Educate and Celebrate.
 She held two whole school assemblies and workshops for Years 1-6 about celebrating difference and equality.
-We also met Matt Rood, who is working to support same sex couple who have adopted children.
+We also met Matt Rood, who is working to support same sex couples who have adopted children.
 He read us the story of Prince Henry via Skype.
 This work is all part of our ongoing work towards the Rainbow Flag award and helped us to start our Art Week in style.
 Keep your eyes peeled on this page for pictures of our wonderful Art work we created throughout the week for our Hall Displays.
 We will not be putting any pictures up until after our Art Exhibition when parents / carers are invited to see our wonderful creations after school.

 Celebrating Difference and Individuality